isaacboor/isaacboor.github.io/about.md

 layout: page
 title: About
 ---
 Hi there!
 I'm Isaac.
-A casual programmer, video editor and creative person.
+A casual programmer, video editor and creative person from the U.K

 ## Things I've made